Renato López: Death

-The day before the bodies of López and his publicist (Omar Girón Juárez) were found, they had driven to the affluent suburban area of Zona Esmeralda, Atizapán in the northwestern part of Greater Mexico City and an area that is teeming with regional drug cartels.
+On November 22, 2016, the day before the bodies of López and his publicist Omar Girón Juárez were found, they had driven to the affluent suburban area of Zona Esmeralda, Atizapán in the northwestern part of Greater Mexico City and an area that was teeming with regional drug cartels.
 A man named Carlos Morales had invited them to either a casting or a meeting about a PR campaign, and arranged to pick them up and drive them to another location where the casting or meeting was supposedly to take place.
-Morales is now identified as a suspect in the investigation.
+Morales was identified as a suspect in the investigation.
 Around 5:30 P.M., Girón emailed Morales, stating that the area looked lonely and dangerous.
 That was the last anyone heard from Girón or López.

 López's and Girón's bodies were found with gunshot wounds, inside a car, in Santa María Mazatla, a rural village in the Jilotzingo municipality, about 15 km west of Zona Esmeralda.

 Motives

-Authorities have concluded that the assassins were targeting López specifically, as there was no evidence of robbery, nor kidnapping and López was shot 13 times; and believe the assassins may be members of drug gangs from the area.
-The local police reported a shootout in the area the previous night; however, the authorities do not have a definitive conclusion as to what happened.

-On December 10, 2016, newspapers reported that the State of Mexico prosecutor stated that the assassination motive may have been A crime of passion, related to an as-yet unknown woman.
+Authorities have concluded that the assassins were targeting López specifically, as there was no evidence of robbery, nor kidnapping and López was shot 13 times.
+On December 10, 2016, newspapers reported that the State of Mexico prosecutor stated that the assassination motive may have been a crime of passion, related to an unknown woman.